-Greg Sherrill, chairman and CEO of Tenneco Inc. (TEN), and Nicholas Calio, president and CEO of the Airlines for America, are also scheduled to attend, said the House aide.
+Greg Sherrill, chairman and CEO of Tenneco Inc. (TEN:US), and Nicholas Calio, president and CEO of the Airlines for America, are also scheduled to attend, said the House aide.

 The invited CEOs are members of the Fix the Debt campaign’s “CEO Fiscal Leadership Council.”
 The group, co-founded by Bowles, a Democrat, and former Republican Senator Alan Simpson, the other co-chairman on Obama’s fiscal commission, is “a non- partisan movement to put America on a better fiscal and economic path,” according to its Web site.

 Maya MacGuineas, the president of the Committee for a Responsible Federal Budget and spokeswoman for the campaign, is also scheduled to attend the meeting, according to the aide.